-The ambient warmth and relaxation in Minerva is palpable.
+But the ambient warmth and relaxation in Minerva is new.
 I fill out my first-time patient forms, and then wait blinking on a couch in the waiting room.
 While one employee starts checking me in, another comes over to explain the process.
 He tells me the baked goods are buy-

 “I was a patient here for years before I started working here,” he says.
 “It's a great place.
 You'll love it.”
 It feels like a dream—waves of déjà vu.
 My mouth opens slightly, but before I have to think of anything to say, my bud-tender is next to me, asking if my name is Joshua.

 I let her lead me into the showroom, where the glowing feelings intensify.
 Everyone is smiling so hard I'm sure they'll be feeling it in the morning.
 The 'tender is telling me that I get a free joint for being a first time patient.
 She says they roll them with the shake from every strain currently on hand.
 That nabs my attention for a few seconds, but I'm only listening with a part of my brain.
 The rest is looking around at all the pretty edibles.
 Cookies, brownies, rice crispy treats, soda, syrup, lollipops and … chocolate truffles?
 Holy hell.